hazukit0/modoki-nerdle/README.md

 # modoki-nerdle

 This is my first project with React.
-Yay!
+Yay!<br>
 I plan to make something nerdle-like.

 ※ Please let me know if there are any copyright or other issues.
 I will remove this.

 Demo is [here](https://hazukit0.github.io/modoki-nerdle/).

-First of all, we made the front.
+First of all, I made the front.

 ## Getting started

+This is React project. <br>
+Node.js version: 18.4.0

 If you want to run it on your pc, as shown below

     cd [project-folder]